Organocuprates (Gilman Reagents): How They’re Made

 However, as we’ll see in the next post, they do participate in substitution and “conjugate addition” reactions – reactions that Grignards and organolithiums reagents typically don’t do.
 In this way (as we’ll see) they have a somewhat complimentary function.

-The Bottom Line: Synthesis of Organocuprates
+8. Summary: Synthesis of Organocuprates

 Let’s sum up.
 We saw that we generally don’t make organocopper reagents directly, but via organolithium or Grignard reagents.
 However, there’s an even more reactive “cousin” of organocopper reagents – “organocuprates” – that we can also make if we use a 2:1 ratio of organolithium to copper.